onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Lets co-create our collective mind virus
 Mind virus as a service

+I have a special message to altman & zuck - how should I put this... *middle finger*

 The nation that adopts this system/paradigm first will inherit the earth the first

 Is interest rate a fundamental parameter?
 No!
 Its the paradigm, stupid!

+freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom

+growth redefined - growth in numbers

+some with their philosophy blow themselves up - I will blow up on the Internet

+structured debate where everyone gets a say - just not equally

 How and why to help the most other people